 A rule has implications for federalism under Executive Order 13132, Federalism, if it has a substantial direct effect on State or local governments and would either preempt State law or impose a substantial direct cost of compliance on them.
 We have analyzed this rule under that Order and have determined that it does not have implications for federalism.

 Unfunded Mandates Reform Act

 The Unfunded Mandates Reform Act of 1995 (2 U.S.C.
 1531-1538) requires Federal agencies to assess the effects of their discretionary regulatory actions.
 In particular, the Act addresses actions that may result in the expenditure by a State, local, or tribal government, in the aggregate, or by the private sector of $100,000,000 or more in any one year.
-Though this rule will not result in such an expenditure, we do discuss the Start Printed Page 52307effects of this rule elsewhere in this preamble.
+Though this rule would not result in such expenditure, we do discuss the effects of this rule elsewhere in this preamble.

 Taking of Private Property